4.9: Recursive for Loops

 A "recursive variable" in MATLAB is one whose updated value is a function of it's previous value.

 A "recursive for loop" is one in which the calculations for each iteration depend on the results of the previous iteration.
-It has one or more recursive variables.
+It can have one or more recursive variables.

-A power sequence is an example of a recursive for loop.
+A power sequence is another example of a recursive for loop.

 % Initialize these variables: